Saturday, April 20, 2013

 Bungalows use built-in furnishings to make efficient use of limited interior spaces, as these encroach less into space than free-standing furniture.
 Some people think this makes a virtue of necessity in what is, by modern standards, a spatially limited environment, but the fact is, it actually works.
 Built-ins are one of the many schemes bungalow designers deployed to optimize the functionality of compact spaces while amplifying their perceived spaciousness.
 The literature of the era is replete with humour about the mildly obsessive use of every square inch of interior space for some sort of built-in or other, from inglenooks to sideboards and even ironing boards.
 The analogy with how space is turned to account in yacht design is perhaps not inapt.
 But built-ins can also work to help make rooms feel cozier while adding the visual interest of high quality finishing materials to designs.
 One highly pleasing form of built-in is the window seat - literally a seat fitted into a small bay or nook that projects out into the world, if only just slightly.
 This not only effects jogs in exterior walls, which makes the building feel more fitted into its physical surroundings, it also adds charm and convenience to interiors.
 Window seats serve as intimate, much-loved spaces for sitting, reading and sipping coffee, or conversing with another person, all of which happens in what feels like a gardened or landscaped setting.
 In this sense, window seats function as an outdoor room in miniature.

-A window seat with leaded glass casements draws nature nearer
+Window seat with casements draws nature nearer

 As Sarah Susanka, author of The Not So Big House and other works on home design, points out, a seat built into a window can also serve as a device to capture additional light for the room.
 Above, a leaded-glass transom window and wood-panelled sidewalls admit and reflect more light than a standard window casing, functioning as a kind of light fixture that's framed right into the wall.
 The source of light is external and obeys its own commands rather than those of a switch, but the glazing and the layered surfaces admit this found-light deep into the room.
 The effect is to make it feel both more inviting and larger than if it were less well illuminated.